My approach is iterative, data-driven, and human-centered.

 Learning pattern library

-I am developing a collaborative design pattern library where Wikimedia volunteers can record important lessons they learn when they work on projects funded by Wikimedia grants.
+I developed a collaborative design pattern library where Wikimedia volunteers can record important lessons they learn when they work on projects funded by Wikimedia grants.
 Learning patterns are a concise, actionable, and evidence-based format for capturing key lessons and sharing them with the rest of the Wikimedia movement.
 They can be incorporated into project plans and reports, making it easy for all Wikimedians to benefit from one another’s wisdom and expertise.

 The value of the Learning Pattern Library increases over time as key patterns are expanded and endorsed by community members, and brand new patterns are added to address additional important considerations for the design, execution and evaluation of community-driven projects.